mythmakerseven/groupread/README.md

 ⭐ = priority level

-- migrate to TypeScript (see below) ⭐⭐⭐
+- convert backend to TypeScript (will need a build process, etc.) ⭐⭐⭐

 - moderation tools for group owners ⭐⭐⭐